Updated: Nov 28, 2022

 Whistleblower Claims For Public Employees

 Whistleblower claims can be sent to the California State Auditor by state employees and members of the public.
 Claims for "improper governmental activity" are filed with the California State Auditor.
-This is described as an act that is illegal and involves the state government.
+This is described as an illegal act involving the state government.
 It could involve gross misbehavior, inefficiency, ineptitude, or mismanagement of economic waste.
-It could also be in violation of a rule of court, a governor's executive order, the state contracting manual, or the state administrative manual.
+It could also violate a rule of court, a governor's executive order, the state contracting manual, or the state administrative manual.

 Your complaints to the California State Auditor are kept private.
 However, law enforcement agencies who need to investigate your case will be informed of your identity.
 The California State Auditor will investigate your allegation after receiving your complaint.
 In addition, the agency will investigate whether the employer engaged in improper governmental behavior.